Vishwesh2026/SmartVend360/README.md

-# StockFlow Inventory Management System
+# VendLogix Inventory Management System

 Welcome to StockFlow, your comprehensive solution for efficient inventory management.
 Manage your products, track inventory, and streamline order processes with ease.